I-am-PUID-0/DMB_Docs/docs/deployment/portainer.md

 ### 1. Log into Portainer

-Navigate to your Portainer instance (e.g., `http://localhost:9000`) and log in.
+Navigate to your Portainer instance (e.g., `http://localhost:9000`, or `https://localhost:9443`) and log in.

 ---